1sra3l/xdgkit/README.md

 [![Crates.io](https://img.shields.io/crates/v/xdgkit.svg)](https://crates.io/crates/xdgkit)

-The **ultimate** XDG library and command line tool!
+The XDG library and command line tool kit!

-Everything is copy-pasted from [freedesktop.org](http://freedesktop.org) and rustified as enums and structs with implementations in main for a binary tool to use the specs!
+Much has been copy-pasted from [freedesktop.org](http://freedesktop.org) and rustified as enums and structs with implementations in main for a binary tool to use the specs.

-This work could technically regenerate the website documentation via doxygen because Rust is like that.
-But I didn't actually do anything to make it possible, though the code is adequately simple... really mostly Ctrl+C in firefox and Ctrl+V in Kate.

 xdgkit follows SemVer